-Different tattoo artists will suggest different products, but one thing’s for sure, they’ll always recommend you use professional tattoo cleanser or simply gentle, fragrance-free soap.
+Different tattoo artists will suggest different products, but one thing’s for sure, they’ll always recommend you use professional tattoo soaps or simply gentle, fragrance-free soap.

 Celebrity tattoo artist Dr. Woo said, “there are so many soaps with different chemicals and ingredients that can be abrasive, irritate the skin, or even lead to infection.
 To minimize the chance of an adverse reaction, it’s vital the soap being used is as clean and simple as possible, using the best ingredients.”

 Why Do You Need to Wash Your New Tattoo?

 After reading through different tattoo aftercare instructions, you may have noticed the emphasis on washing your new tattoo.

 Keeping your tattoo clean is an important aspect of the healing process.
 Without it, more bacteria, and possibly infection, could be introduced to your fresh tattoo and cause it to heal improperly.